South High School (Torrance, California): Demographics

 The average household income of South High's ZIP codes (90505 and 90277) is $147,185 and $184,665 respectively.

 Athletics

 South High's mascot is the Spartan, and their colors are green and white.

 Activities

 The Marching Band won West High Invitationals Sweepstakes 2009, 2010 Percussion State Champs, and the 2011 & 2013 SCJA Division 5A State Champions.

 The South High 2014-15 Advanced Dance Team were the 2015 USA Dance National Champions in the category "Novelty."

 In 2017, the 2016-17 Advanced Dance Team became state champions at the USA State Championship, while also placing first in several divisions at USA Regionals.

 The 2016-17 Athletic Training Program placed first in the small school division at the St. Francis Sports Medical Competition.

-Most notably, South High School has a super amazing Speech and Debate program which sweeps the district (WBFL) at the state level every year.
-They continue to stay the highest ranked team in the district.
+South High School has an accomplished Speech and Debate program which has represented the district (WBFL) at the state level multiple years.